 The build conditions are used to penalize the fitness when the conditions are not met.
 The size of the penalty is proportional to the extent to which the condition has not been met.
 For example, if the condition is that the drawdown should be less than 5000, and the actual drawdown is 7800, the penalty will be 2800, which is then scaled so that the maximum penalty value for that condition over the population members has the value 1.
 If the condition has been met, the penalty value is zero.
 Penalty values are subtracted from the fitness.
 This means that the maximum penalty value that can be subtracted from the fitness is -1 for each build condition.
-Since the maximum possible value of the fitness is 1.0, which will happen if all of the build conditions are met for the strategy with the maximum value of the build objectives.
+Since the maximum value of the contribution to the fitness from the build objectives is 1.0, the maximum possible value of the fitness is 1.0, which will happen if all of the build conditions are met for the strategy with the maximum value of the build objectives.
 Negative values of fitness imply one or more build conditions have not been met.